ancazugo/agrosaviaCoding/Coding_Assignment_ACZG.md

 5. A function was defined in order to perform a double loop on the loci and the rows of the ariba dataFrame checking the desired conditions.
 If a row met the requirements it was added to a new dataframe.
 6. The new dataFrame containing informatino about the sample, the antibiotic to which it is resistant and the Accession Number is saved as a csv file.

-# 3 Nextflow Workflow
+## 3 Nextflow Workflow

 For this analysis, a new process was added to the `main.nf` file which used the sistr library on every fasta file, just like the previous process did with seqsero2.
-The output of these results was parsed by ID using python.
+Unfortunately, the job never ran until completion due to configuration errors of nextflow on my local machine.